eclipse-sumo/sumo/docs/web/docs/Tutorials/PublicTransportTutorial.md

 The person flow defines the travel behaviour of the people.
-For this small example the person flow walks from an existing edge in the net to a bus stop to wait for any ("ANY") ride to bring them to their destination.\
+For this small example the person flow walks from an existing edge in the net to a bus stop to wait for their ride (lines="tram"/lines="bus") to bring them to their destination.
-ANY can be replaced for example with a specific vehicle that should pic up the person.

 First you have to declare the type of vehicle that is used in a flow via vType.
 The id from vType is then used as the type parameter within the flow.